 First, fairytale happy endings are not happy endings at all.
 All fairytale happy endings just stop when the going got good or hit a high point.
 It’s a happy moment, but not a happy ending.
 Life goes on and it will not always be a picturesque scene with the perfectly cued music in the background.
 Cinderella had to learn how to live with Prince Charming and manage a castle, after all.

 Second, I believe that our spirit goes on forever…therefore there is no ending.
 I am an eternal being that will never reach the end so therefore I’m not waiting for my happy ending…I better figure it out right now.
 If I can’t be happy right now then what’s the point?
 This fosters the belief that it’s ok to be happy today and not save it for a tomorrow that might never come.

 Third and last, I always want to be becoming or arriving.
 I don’t want to become or arrive because that denotes an ending.
-I don’t want to ask the question, “are we there yet?” because I want to enjoy the journey not just the destination.
+I want to enjoy the journey not just the destination.
 Tim Ferris talks about mini-retirements in his book, The 4-Hour WorkWeek because he doesn’t want to arrive at retirement.
 He wants to enjoy life in the here and now.
 I like that idea.

 You Might also like